Plan a street party

 Street Parties are small scale gatherings, usually restricted to quiet residential streets where neighbours and members of the community get together and celebrate.
 They are organised by and for residents and not for wider publicity.

 Street Party Information and Guidance

-The following Information and Guidance relates to street parties where groups of residents get together with their neighbours.
+The following Information and Guidance relates to street parties.

 When planning a street party, the number one tip is to plan early and to share jobs out amongst neighbours.
 Make sure the people in your street are on board and begin to think about date, time and location.

 Once you have an outline of your street party, you need to submit a street party application.
 Your application will provide us with important information about what you are planning and what support/advice will be needed from the Council.

 Once your street party application has been approved, it is time to tell your neighbours.
 Ask if people would like to be involved and help by providing tables, seating, food and entertainment etc. It's a great way to celebrate and meet your neighbours!